harishboopathi/Bluestamp_portfolio_2023/index.md

 1. Arduino Mega - This is the controller of the arm, it takes in the inputs of the joysticks and using the programmed code sends a signal to the servos to move that much.
 It has much more of the same pins than the Arduino Nano allowing for more components to be added
 2. L298N motor driver - This motor driver controls the direction and power of the dc motors that are on the chassis.
 3. Dc motors - These motors are more powerful than servos and are used to move my wheels since they have a continuous rotation unlike servos which only go from 0-270
-4. Mehcanum wheels - These are wheels that have a special roller on their outer diameter allowing them when all four spun in a certain direction they move side to side in what's known as strafing.
+4. Mehcanum wheels - These are wheels that have a unique roller on their outer diameter allowing them when all four spun in a certain direction they move side to side in what's known as strafing.

 This all works together starting at the joysticks where once detected input will send it into the Arduino mega.
 The Arduino Mega now takes in the joystick input and turns it into something that the H bridge can understand and sends it to the H bridge.
 The H bridge now takes the input from the Arduino Mega and sends it to the two dc motors that are connected to it and the dc motors turn the mechanum wheels that are attached to it